tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 ```

 ## CJDNS
 Cjdns (Caleb James DeLisle's Network Suite) is a networking protocol and reference implementation.
-It is founded on the ideology that networks should be easy to set up, protocols should scale smoothly, and security should be ubiquitous.
+It is founded on the ideology that networks should be easy to set up, protocols should scale smoothly, and security should be built in by default.

-If uses cryptography to self-assign IPv6 address in the fc00/8 subnet and will automatically peer with other nodes connected via Layer2 ethernet, broadcasts or configured UDP tunnels.
+CJDNS uses cryptography to self-assign IPv6 address in the fc00/8 subnet and will automatically peer with other nodes connected via Layer2 ethernet, broadcasts or configured UDP tunnels.

 For more information please see the [CJDNS FAQ](https://github.com/cjdelisle/cjdns/blob/master/doc/faq/general.md)